G-Snipes/G-Snipes.github.io/content/blog/2023/december-backlogs/index.md

 author: Gary Snipes
 date: '2023-12-01'
 summary: |
   All of my December blogs rolled into one.
+I talk about YT, X (Twitter), and Tagabow.
 tags:
   - YouTube
   - Twitter